 p.s. #3 – I would greatly appreciate it if you would pray for this Chronological Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Please join us in memorizing and meditating on a verse of Scripture today: “So Israel yoked themselves to the Baal of Peor.
-And the LORD’s anger burned against them.”
-Numbers 25:3 NIV
+Please join us in memorizing and meditating on a verse of Scripture today: “Your love, O LORD, reaches to the heavens, your faithfulness to the skies.”
+Psalm 36:5 NIV

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!